Manduria

 Manduria is a city and comune of Apulia, Italy, in the province of Taranto.
 With c.
 32,000 inhabitants (2013), it is located 35 km east of Taranto.

+Etymology

+The name Manduria is thought to derive from a Proto-Indo-European stem *mond-/*mend- or *mando-, meaning 'foal'.
+The toponym would, then, be of Messapic origin, and related to the semantic field of 'horses', also seen in Illyrian theonym Iuppiter Menzanas and Albanian mëz-i 'foal'.

 History

 It was an important stronghold of the Messapii against Taras.
 Archidamus III, king of Sparta, fell beneath its walls in 338 BC, while leading the army of the latter (Manduria is also referred to as "Mandonion" in works by the Greek and Roman historian Plutarch).
 Manduria revolted against Hannibal, but was taken in 209 BC.

 Pliny the Elder mentions Manduria in Natural History.
 He describes a well with a strangely constant water level.
 No matter how much water was taken out the water level never changed.
 The well also features an almond tree growing right from the middle of the well shaft.
 The well may still be seen today.

 The town was destroyed by the Saracens in the 10th century.
 The inhabitants rebuilt on the site of the present town, which they renamed Casalnuovo.
 In 1700 they took back the ancient name of Manduria.